Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Phone: (702) 943-7200 | Website

-The Las Vegas Ballpark is home to the Las Vegas Aviators baseball team and it has family-friendly activities for all seasons.
-The Las Vegas Ballpark is in the middle of Red Rock Hotel and Downtown Summerlin and is within walking distance from these other attractions.
+The Las Vegas Ballpark is home to the Aviators baseball team, and it has family-friendly activities for all seasons.
+Plus, it’s within walking distance of Red Rock Hotel, downtown Summerlin, and other attractions.

-During baseball season, the main attraction is the Las Vegas Aviators baseball games, which are fun to attend for everyone.
-In the baseball stadium, there is even a pool that everyone can use, and it overlooks the ballpark with incredible views.
+During baseball season, the main attraction is the Las Vegas Aviators games, which are fun to attend for everyone.
+In the stadium, there is even a pool that everyone can use and it overlooks the ballpark with incredible views.

-During the summertime, they host $2 movie nights where you can sit on the grass in the ballpark and watch a movie under the stars on the big screen.
-Last winter, they even had a winter wonderland where you could go ice skating, find your way through a light maze, and take photos with Santa!
+During the summertime, the Las Vegas Ballpark hosts affordable movie nights where you can sit on the grass in the ballpark and watch a movie under the stars on the big screen.
+Last winter, it even had a winter wonderland where you could go ice skating, find your way through a light maze, and take photos with Santa.

 Gilcrease Orchard

 Gilcrease Orchard is 60 acres of farming land with different fruits and vegetables ready to pick.
 The entrance to the orchard is free, so you only pay for what you pick.
-They also have pre-picked produce if you want fresh vegetables without doing all the work to find them.
+It also has pre-picked produce if you want fresh vegetables without doing all the work to find them.

 This orchard makes for a great date or family day in Las Vegas because you get to bond while choosing the best-looking produce.
-During the fall, they also have a huge pumpkin patch with freshly made apple cider and hay mazes.
+During the fall, Gilcrease Orchard also has a huge pumpkin patch, plus freshly-made apple cider and hay mazes.

 Mount Charleston